As an Amazon Associate we earn from qualifying purchases .

 General overview

-Audio is handled via a 3.5mm headphone jack.
-There are two built-in microphones for voice communication, while users highly recommend the DMAS speaker add-on.
+It delivers premium-grade audio via a 3.5mm headphone jack.
+There are two built-in microphones for voice communication.
+Users also highly recommend the DMAS speaker add-on.

-Unlike standalone options like the Meta Quest 3S or Pico 4 Ultra, this headset is PC-powered.
-It offers inside-out tracking by default, and you can add Lighthouse tracking for even greater precision.
+This headset is PC-powered, unlike standalone options such as the Meta Quest 3S or Pico 4 Ultra.
+It offers built-in inside-out tracking, and you can add Valve’s Lighthouse tracking for even greater precision.

-Keep in mind that choosing the lower upfront payment option requires a mandatory membership commitment, which affects the overall cost.
+Keep in mind that choosing the lower upfront payment option means a mandatory membership commitment.
+It can cost you more in the long run.

 Who is it for?